kernelci/kernelci-storage/README.md

 It supports multiple backends, currently only Azure Blob is supported, to provide user transparent storage.
 It caches the files in a local directory and serves them from there.
 Range requests are supported, but only for start offset, end limit is not implemented yet.
+Files are protected by upload locking to prevent concurrent uploads to the same path.

 ## Configuration